-His Grandfather’s House is the sixth novel by Ron Fritsch.
+His Grandfather’s House is the sixth award-winning novel by Ron Fritsch.

 The neighbors tell Kurt his grandfather, who has been his guardian since he was four years old, committed a series of crimes to acquire his farm.
 In this coming-of-age novel, Kurt needs to know if the neighbors’ stories are true.
 The crimes they say his grandfather got away with include fraud, forgery, arson and murder.